Understanding Public Healthcare in the Dominican Republic

 - You can easily obtain affordable and flexible health insurance that will cover your needs.

 As a frequent visitor or resident in the D.R., you can rest easy knowing you can get the care you need if and when you need it.

-Since these reforms, the D.R. has become known for top-quality medical care, plus world-class facilities and highly-qualified medical professionals.
+With these reforms, the D.R. has developed a reputation for high-quality medical care, equipped with world-class facilities and highly skilled professionals.